junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

   8. Rice, wheat, and other grains are more nutritious if their outer skins are not removed during milling.
 Moderately milled rice and whole wheat contain more proteins, vitamins, and minerals than the white, over milled product.

-  NOTE: The protein in wheat, rice, maize, and other grains can be better used by the body when they are eaten with beans or lentils.
+  _Note:_ The protein in wheat, rice, maize, and other grains can be better used by the body when they are eaten with beans or lentils.

   9. Cook vegetables, rice, and other foods in little water.
 And do not overcook.
 This way fewer vitamins and proteins are lost.
 Be sure to drink the leftover water, or use it for soups or in other foods.